hardeep74644/Library-Room-Booking-App/README.md

 ### For Librarians

+**Note**: Librarian accounts cannot be created through the registration page.
+They must be created manually in Firebase Console or by existing admin users through the admin dashboard.

 1. **Login**: Use librarian credentials to access admin dashboard
 2. **Manage Rooms** (Rooms Tab):
    - View all existing rooms